 All North Georgia Technical College students receive an email account upon acceptance to the college.
 It is very important that all students check this email account on a regular basis, minimally once per day, to receive school announcements and student requirements for meetings, registration, financial aid, activities and more.
 Student email is the primary form of notifications between the college and the student.
-Look on the website (www.northgatech.edu) for the Student Account Login instructions for specific details on how to log in to student email, BannerWeb, and Blackboard (online course platform).
+Instructions on how to log in to student email, BannerWeb, and Blackboard (online course platform) can be found on the website: